Last Updated on June 17, 2022

 One may well think that fine food and drink combined with a beautifully restored structure is enough reason to visit Southwold Pier, and they’d be right.
 However there is even more on offer on this pier!

 Among the things to do when visiting Southwold Pier is marvelling at the collection of novelty coin-operated machines designed and constructed by the inventor Tim Hunkin.
 Alongside these magnificent inventions are more conventional modern amusement arcade machines.
 Fun for all the family.

 There are also several shops including shops selling traditional seaside souvenirs to remember your visit to Southwold Pier.

 Want to know more about this wonderful pier?
-You can visit Southwold Pier’s own website here: you can even watch a live stream of The Pier Cam to wet your appetite for a visit.
+You can visit Southwold Pier’s own website, and you can even watch a live stream of The Pier Cam to whet your appetite for a visit.

 If you’re a pier enthusiast looking for a beautiful holiday cottage to stay in as a base for a visit to Southwold Pier, you can check out our availability here.